I grew up on the countryside outside Stockholm, Sweden.

 For a long time, we’ve been dismissing abuse, in all its forms, as a problem that has no end.
 It’s time to start talking about how we can help.

 Sophie Jahn is a human rights activist and an ambassador for Swedish fashion brand Equestrian Stockholm.
-For the month of March, Equestrian Stockholm is donating 5% of proceeds from the Black Raven collections to #WeRideTogether.
+Equestrian Stockholm is donating 5% of proceeds from the Black Raven collection to #WeRideTogether.
 Shop the collection at equestrianstockholm.com.